-- 4.1 To have stormwater management measures in place in advance of residential development. - 4.2 To demonstrate an integrated approach to the provision of stormwater management that recognises the capacity of existing systems and natural drainage patterns. - 4.3 To encourage require the use of Water Sensitive Design wherever appropriate. - 4.4 To ensure stormwater management contributes to the recreational and visual amenity of the development and the surrounding area. - 4.5 To ensure the design of stormwater infrastructure and management of stormwater runoff from the Kikiwhenua Residential Area avoids or substantially mitigates adverse effects on people, property (including the development potential of surrounding land for future urban growth), infrastructure and the natural environment, and utilises where reasonably practicable the Mangaone Stream Catchment for discharge of runoff. - 4.6 To efficiently manage stormwater by utilising and integrating the road, open space and gully network for stormwater management within the Aokautere Residential Area including the provision of adequate space to safely accommodate detention ponds and infrastructure.
-To design and manage development and stormwater infrastructure in the Aokautere Greenfield Residential Area to avoid more than minor adverse effects of stormwater discharges on the gully network, including its associated landscape, amenity, cultural and indigenous biodiversity values. - 4.7 To ensure the design of stormwater infrastructure in and management of stormwater runoff from the Aokautere Greenfield Residential Area is designed to demonstrates compliance with meet the following requirements design criteria, as demonstrated through a Stormwater Management Plan provided as part of a Comprehensive Development Plan: - Control of stormwater runoff peak flows to historic pre-residential development conditions levels for the 2 year, 5 year, 10 year, 20 year, 50 year and 100 year AEP ARI events, to control minimise flood and erosion risk - Incorporate capacity to accommodate climate change in accordance with the Palmerston North City Council Engineering Standards for Land Development; - Further control of post development peak flows as needed to match the pre-development erosion threshold exceedance cumulative effective work index in the Aokautere Church Stream, Moonshine Valley Reserve Stream, and Tutukiwi Reserve Stream
+- 4.1 To have stormwater management measures in place in advance of residential development. - 4.2 To demonstrate an integrated approach to the provision of stormwater management that recognises the capacity of existing systems and natural drainage patterns. - 4.3 To require the use of Water Sensitive Design wherever appropriate. - 4.4 To ensure stormwater management contributes to the recreational and visual amenity of the development and the surrounding area. - 4.5 To ensure the design of stormwater infrastructure and management of stormwater runoff from the Kikiwhenua Residential Area avoids or substantially mitigates adverse effects on people, property (including the development potential of surrounding land for future urban growth), infrastructure and the natural environment, and utilises where reasonably practicable the Mangaone Stream Catchment for discharge of runoff. - 4.6 To efficiently manage stormwater by utilising and integrating the road, open space and gully network for stormwater management within the Aokautere Residential Area including the provision of adequate space to safely accommodate detention ponds and infrastructure. - 4.7 To ensure the design of stormwater infrastructure and management of stormwater runoff from the Aokautere Residential Area demonstrates compliance with the following design criteria through a Stormwater Management Plan provided as part of a Comprehensive Development Plan: - Control of runoff peak flows to pre-development levels for the 2-year, 5-year, 10year, 20-year, 50-year and 100-year ARI flows, to control flood risk - Further control of post development peak flows as needed to match predevelopment erosion threshold exceedance cumulative effective work index in the Aokautere Church Stream, Moonshine Valley Reserve Stream, and Tutukiwi Reserve Stream as shown on the Aokautere Structure Plan - Treatment of the 90th percentile rainfall volume from impervious developed areas through a stormwater treatment device or multi-device system. - 4.8 To require the design and management of stormwater to incorporate the stormwater management areas and stormwater ponds shown on the Aokautere Structure Plan. - 4.9 To ensure the design of subdivision to manage stormwater and water quality in the Aokautere Residential Area: - Effectively integrates water sensitive design for management of run-off quantity and quality - Provides stormwater detention facilities to mitigate flood and erosion risk while also utilising open space in a manner which creates a high level of amenity - Achieves hydraulic neutrality, which for the purpose of the Aokautere Residential Area is defined as the control of post-development peak flows to predevelopment levels for the 2-year through 100-year ARI design storm events - Avoids overland discharges down the gully slopes